rmcwhae/russellmcwhae.ca/content/journal/virtual-reality.md

 The ornithopter is also available as an aircraft when playing in the virtual Earth.
 It’s far easier to pilot than regular helicopters—again, I skipped virtual flight school—so I set up a test flight with an ornithopter out of Revelstoke airport (YRV).
 I took off and flew over Mount Begbie and across the Monashees into the Okanagan, looping around Penticton then heading back toward Revy.
 I then followed Lower Arrow Lake all the way to West Kootenay Regional Airport (YCG) in Castlegar.
 (I got quite a kick out of the AI air-traffic controller deadpanning instructions as my “ornithopter” entered his airspace.)
 This is techno-geeking at its absolute finest.

 I have not been so stunned by a software title in quite a few years.
-The detail that went into _Flight Simulator_—it even pipes in Bing satellite imagery of the Earth when you get high enough into the air for enhanced realism—is mind-boggling.
+The detail that went into _Flight Simulator_—it even pipes in Bing satellite imagery of the Earth for enhanced realism—is mind-boggling.
 As I now work in software development, I have a slightly more nuanced appreciation for the amount of work that would have gone into _Flight Simulator_.
 It is orders of magnitude more complex than anything I have worked on.
 Well done, Microsoft.

 The largest complaint about _Flight Simulator_ is that there is not enough to do.
 After the initial excitement wears off, flying non-combat aircraft can become somewhat repetitive.
 An upcoming _Flight Simulator 2024_ should address this grievance, with tasks like search-and-rescue missions.